Combating Client Dropout in Federated Learning via Friend Model Substitution: Friend Model Substitution

 \subsection{Convergence Analysis}

 In this subsection, we analyze the convergence of FL-FDMS.
 Since Theorem \ref{thm:general} has already proven the FL convergence bound depending on a general error sequence, we will focus only on bounding $\Psi(e_0, e_1, ..., e_{T-1})$ in our algorithm.
-Some additional assumptions on the dropout process are needed.
+The following additional assumptions on the dropout process are needed.

-\begin{assumption}[Sufficiently Many Common Rounds] There exists a constant $\beta \in (0, 1]$ so that for any pair of clients $i$ and $j$, $N_t^{i,j}$ satisfies $N_t^{i,j} \geq \beta t, \forall t$. \end{assumption} \begin{assumption}[Friend Presence] In any round $t$, for any dropout client $k \in \mathcal{K}\backslash \mathcal{S}_t$, at least one friend of client $k$ does not drop out, i.e., $\mathcal{B}_k \cap \mathcal{S}_t \neq \emptyset$. \end{assumption} Assumption \ref{assm:common rounds} states that any pair of clients have sufficiently many common rounds over time so that learning their similarity can become increasingly accurate.
-Assumption \ref{assm:friend presence} states that using the local model update of a friend to replace that of a dropout client is feasible.
-In fact, this assumption can be further relaxed so that friends may not be present in every round when a client drops out.
-This will introduce another constant term in the convergence bound.
-To focus on the main idea of this paper, we will not present this case in detail.